liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/04-auth-verifiers.markdown

 ## Portal Sessions Auth Verifiers

-Enables portal JavaScripts to access Liferay JSON Web Services using an existing portal session with browser.
+Enables JavaScript in a browser to access Liferay JSON Web Services using an existing portal session.

-In the default configuration URLs included field shields access to JSONWS a legacy JSON remote services layer: `/api/json*,/api/jsonws*,/c/portal/json_service*`.
+In the default configuration, the URLs included field shields access to the legacy JSON remote services layer:
+`/api/json*,/api/jsonws*,/c/portal/json_service*`.

 ## Request Parameter Auth Verifiers

-For backwards compatibility with `RequestParameterAutoLogin` it is possible to authenticate and access portal endpoints with credentials inside HTTP request parameters `parameterAutoLoginLogin` and `parameterAutoLoginPassword`.
+For backwards compatibility with `RequestParameterAutoLogin` you can authenticate and access portal endpoints with credentials inside HTTP request parameters `parameterAutoLoginLogin` and `parameterAutoLoginPassword`.

 This Auth Verifier is not enabled by default.

 ## Tunnel Authentication Verifiers

 `TunnelServlet` is a legacy remote API endpoint mapped at `/api/liferay/do` to provide access to the portal remote services.
-Tunnel Auth Verifier allows trusted remote clients an authenticated access using any userId provided, on behalf of the user.
+The Tunnel Auth Verifier allows trusted remote clients authenticated access using any user ID provided, on behalf of the user.

-An example of the trusted remote client is portal Remote Publishing feature.
+An example of a trusted remote client is the Staging remote publishing feature.

-Trusted remote clients authenticate using shared secret stored in portal property `tunneling.servlet.shared.secret`.
-The default value is empty and forbids any access.
+Trusted remote clients authenticate using a shared secret stored in the portal property `tunneling.servlet.shared.secret`.
+The default value is empty and forbids all access.

 Even though the default configuration is enabled by default, access is limited to localhost only.
 Configure it by setting client IP addresses allowed